-(d) Impairment of non-financial assets
+(e) Impairment of non-financial assets

-The Company reviews the carrying amounts of its non-financial assets, including equipment, when events or changes in circumstances indicate the assets may not be recoverable.
+The Company reviews the carrying amounts of its non-financial assets, including property, plant and equipment, when events or changes in circumstances indicate the assets may not be recoverable.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss, if any.
 Where it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the cash generating unit to which the asset belongs.
 Assets carried at fair value, such as digital currencies, are excluded from impairment analysis.

 Recoverable amount is the higher of fair value less costs of disposal and value in use.
 In assessing value in use, the estimated future cash flows to be derived from continuing use of the asset or cash generating unit are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 Fair value less costs of disposal is the amount obtainable from the sale of an asset or cash generating unit in an arm's length transaction between knowledgeable, willing parties, less the cost of disposal.
 When a binding sale agreement is not available, fair value less costs of disposal is estimated using a discounted cash flow approach with inputs and assumptions consistent with those of a market participant.
-If the recoverable amount of an asset or cash generating unit is estimated to be less than its carrying amount, the carrying amount of the asset or cash generating unit is reduced to its recoverable amount.
+If the recoverable amount of an asset or cash generating unit is reduced to its recoverable amount.
 An impairment loss is recognized immediately in net income.
 Where an impairment loss subsequently reverses, the carrying amount of the asset or cash generating unit is increased to the revised estimate of its recoverable amount, such that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized.

-(e) Warrants
+(f) Warrants